ResearchKit/SageResearch/Research/README.md

 For the conditional step navigator, navigation is handled by querying both a list of `RSDTrackingRule` objects defined on `RSDFactory.shared` and by checking the steps for conformance to a set of navigation rules.
 Specifically, this framework includes:

-1. `RSDNavigationRule` which is can return a next step identifier that is then used to jump within the navigation.
+1. `RSDNavigationRule` returns a next step identifier that is then used to jump within the navigation.
-2. `RSDNavigationSkipRule` which allows the step to be skipped based on the current task result.
+2. `RSDNavigationSkipRule` allows the step to be skipped based on the current task result.
-3. `RSDNavigationBackRule` is used to block backward navigation.
+3. `RSDNavigationBackRule` can block backward navigation.
-4. `RSDSurveyNavigationStep` defines navigation rules that this step would apply for a given task result based on the answer to input field entry.
+4. `RSDSurveyNavigationStep` implements the logic of the `RSDNavigationRule` by using protocol extension to inspect the task result and compare the answers to a set of `RSDSurveyRule` objects.
 5. `RSDCohortNavigationStep` and `RSDCohortAssignmentStep` are used to navigate based on cohorts to which the participant has been added.

 The step results of navigating the task are added to the `RSDTaskResult` on the `stepHistory`.
 Results added to the step history are intended to be added sequentially in the order the steps were displayed to the user.
 A step result can be any result that conforms to the `RSDResult` protocol.
 These results should be uniquely defined by their `identifier` which matches the `identifier` for the step.

 ### `RSDAsyncActionConfiguration`

-`RSDAsyncActionConfiguration` objects define any configuration required for running a background action.
-For example, recording motion sensor information or pinging a weather service.
+`RSDAsyncActionConfiguration` objects define any configuration required for running a background action -- for example, recording motion sensor information or pinging a weather service.
 Most of the work of setting up and running async actions is left to the specific application.

 ### `RSDResult`